Geniohyoid muscle

 Function

 The main function of the geniohyoid muscle is to elevate the hyoid bone and draw it anteriorly.
 This has as a consequence the attached larynx and pharynx to move anterosuperiorly.
-In this way, the geniohyoid muscle participates in the deglutition (the pharynx is widened ready to receive food) and the voice production by the vocal cords
+In this way, the geniohyoid muscle participates in the deglutition (the pharynx is widened ready to receive food) and the voice production by the vocal cords.

-If the hyoid muscle is fixed (by other muscles) the geniohyoid muscle assists in mouth opening by depressing the mandible and pulling it inwards.
+If the hyoid bone is fixed (by other muscles) the geniohyoid muscle assists in mouth opening by depressing the mandible and pulling it inwards.
 Expand your knowledge with our learning materials about the suprahyoid and other muscles of the ventral neck.

 Geniohyoid muscle: want to learn more about it?